hey-thanks/sedust/readme.md

   - r
   - w
   - x
+  - =
   - comments (#)
-- Only one file can be given as input
+- Handles multiple input files
 - Only one script can be specified (i.e. no ; or script files)

 Here's what still needs done (a lot!):